Italy Photography: Tuscany and Venice

 - Take on TFT’s famous gelato tour- are you up for the challenge?!

 - See a side of the real Venice that is hidden from most visitors of the city at the oldest Gondola workshop in Murano where a local family has been making gondolas by hand for generations

 - Take a cooking class to learn how to make several Italian classics while doing food photography at the same time*

 - Enjoy a private invitation to a famous local leather shop for snacks and an introduction to the Italian leather market

 - Wander the tiny streets of Venice and discover the hidden gems of this canal city

 - Visit an authentic glassmaking shop on the island of Murano and watch as Venetian glassblowers create their masterpieces

-- Explore the classic Tuscan medieval hill town of Siena that has remained almost unchanged with the passing of the centuries
+- Explore the classic Tuscan medieval hill town of Montalcino that has remained almost unchanged with the passing of the centuries

 - Stroll across the famous Ponte Vecchio and experience Florence lit up at night